spotify/bigtable-autoscaler/README.md

 ### Prerequisites

 * A production Bigtable cluster (or several) to autoscale.
-* Service account, with the right permissions.
+* A json key to a Service Account with the right credentials.
     * If the autoscaler is running is the same GCP project as all the Bigtable clusters, the Compute Engine Default Service Account is sufficient.
 * Docker.
 * PostgreSQL database (for production use; if only trying out ???).